anakic/querystorm-docs/docs/Functions/Functions_via_DotNet.md

 ## Loading the new function

 Once the project that contains the function is built (compiled), the runtime will automatically load it and make the function available in Excel.
-Depending on if the function is in a workbook or an extension project, the function will be available in the defining workbook or in all workbooks.
+Depending on if the function is in a workbook or an extension project, the function will be available in the defining workbook or all workbooks.

 ## ExcelDNA

 QueryStorm uses the popular **ExcelDNA** library for registering Excel functions.
-The functions you define can be simple synchronous functions as shown here, but they can also be asynchronous, accept and return tabular values, cache data internally and do other non-trivial things.
+The functions you define can be simple synchronous functions as shown here, but they can also be asynchronous, accept and return tabular values, cache data internally, and do other non-trivial things.

 More information on these topics, and many more, can be found in the following resources: